prannoymulmi/Smart-Vehicle-Server-Simulator/README_FINAL.md

 generates very hard-to-crack keys, which would make the authentication process more secure if the suitable algorithm and in comparison to passwords, it is less likely that different clients use duplicate keys as they are usually randomly anonymized X.509 certificates (Oniga et al. 2018).

 ## Conclusion
-In conclusion, carrying the two experiments, it can be concluded that passwordless authentication using certificates are more secure than password, given they are used and appropriately stored, i.e. HSM module in IoT, as it is harder to carry out brute-force attacks easily as for password authentication, especially when they are weak.
+By carrying the two experiments (refer to word document), it can be concluded that passwordless authentication using certificates are more secure than password, given they are used and appropriately stored, i.e. HSM module in IoT, as it is harder to carry out brute-force attacks easily as for password authentication, especially when they are weak.